Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 A pilot development of a chest X-ray diagnostic tool: This project entails the development  of a deep learning model for classifying an x-ray image containing pneumonia or not.

-The deep learning recognition model was build from DenseNet121 and the deployment was done on Gradio framework.

-# Old version of the diagnostic model (Implemented in Tensorflow)

-An ipython file  (DenseNet121_model_training.ipynb) was used for training the DenseNet121 model (Implemented in Tensorflow)

-# Link to the model weights generated:

-model weight: 'COVIDDenseNet121_10_epochs.h5' (https://drive.google.com/file/d/1TzgIrrI2-5jdMYo8z_VmtN2kDb9IqDBy/view?usp=sharing)

-After training for 10 epochs, the trained model is 68% accurate at testing phase and could get better when the deep learning algorithm is trained for long time duration.

 # New version of the diagnostic model (Implemented in Pytorch)
 An ipython file  (pneumonia_image_classification_and_diagonstic.ipynb) was used for training the ResNet-50 model (Implemented in Pytorch)
 * The file support training of deep learning model